-Formally establishes good-faith efforts to meet legal requirements for electronic and information technology (EIT) accessibility
+Formally establishes good-faith efforts to meet legal requirements for information and communication technology (ICT) accessibility

-Outlines clear expectations/scope of electronic and information technology (EIT) accessibility across the university system
+Outlines clear expectations/scope of information and communication technology (ICT) accessibility across the university system

-Operationalizes processes to promote, coordinate and support electronic and information technology (EIT) accessibility initiatives
+Operationalizes processes to promote, coordinate and support information and communication technology (ICT) accessibility initiatives

 Q: Where can I read the university policy regarding electronic and information technology accessibility?

-A: View the EIT accessibility policy at the policy register site
+A: View the information and communication technology (ICT) accessibility policy at the policy register site

-Q: Whom does the digital/EIT accessibility policy impact?
+Q: Whom does the digital/ICT accessibility policy impact?

-A: The policy applies to all staff, faculty, and third parties providing EIT to or on behalf of the university.
+A: The policy applies to all staff, faculty, and third parties providing EIT/ICT to or on behalf of the university.